-Several participants discovered jailbreaks (\revision{i.e., methods for circumventing LLM restrictions~\cite{liu_jailbreaking_2023}}) to misuse proprietary models and create AIG-SC, while several other participants created jailbreaks without a direct goal of creating sexual content. \Pfortyfive{} professionally red teams models and does so by creating content far beyond the policies companies attempt to enforce:~\pquote{I don't like reading this kind of text.
+Several participants discovered jailbreaks (\revision{i.e., methods for circumventing LLM restrictions~\cite{liu2023jailbreaking}}) to misuse proprietary models and create AIG-SC, while several other participants created jailbreaks without a direct goal of creating sexual content. \Pfortyfive{} professionally red teamed models and did so by creating content far beyond the policies companies attempt to enforce:~\pquote{I don't like reading this kind of text.
 I just find it easy to recognize: racism, hate speech, violent crime, chemical formula.}; unfortunately, this same rationale is used to perpetuate AIG-NCC (Section~\ref{sec:AIG-NCC}).
-Others generate jailbreaks to help enable others to create the content they desire, such as \Pthirtynine{}, who regularly creates and shares jailbreaks they discover:~\pquote{I just kind of go toward whatever [AI model] people are having the trouble with the most.} \revision{In such cases, understanding and discovering the jailbreak was the primary goal rather than the content it generates.} \Pfortytwo{}, who contributes in both the jailbreaking and AIG-SC creation communities, explained that while these communities are harmonious and cross over, AIG-SC creators and jailbreakers are often distinct:~\pquote{There are the jailbreakers... some of those people overlap and make NSFW stuff if they wish but for the most part the NSFW sphere is kind of different and distinct.}
+Others generated jailbreaks to help enable others to create the content they desire, such as \Pthirtynine{}, who regularly created and shared jailbreaks they discovered:~\pquote{I just kind of go toward whatever [AI model] people are having the trouble with the most.} \revision{In such cases, understanding and discovering the jailbreak was the primary goal rather than the content it generates.} \Pfortytwo{}, who contributed in both the jailbreaking and AIG-SC creation communities, explained that while these communities are harmonious and cross over, AIG-SC creators and jailbreakers are often distinct:~\pquote{There are the jailbreakers... some of those people overlap and make NSFW stuff if they wish but for the most part the NSFW sphere is kind of different and distinct.}

-\subsection{Other Content \revision{Modalities.}}
+\subsection{Other Content \revision{Modalities}}

-While text- and image-based sexual content were predominantly reported by participants, other media were occasionally discussed. \revision{A few participants ($n$=$4$)} created AIG-SC audio in the form of including erotic literature readings (\Pone{}, \Pthirtyfour{}), sensual sounds (\Pthirtyfour{}), and even sexually-suggestive parody music. (\Pthirtyseven{}): \pquote{If you've heard of Steel Panther, they're essentially 80s glam metal without the [subtle] innuendos, just straight up talking about what happens.
+While text- and image-based sexual content were predominantly reported by participants, other media were occasionally discussed. \revision{A few participants ($n$=$4$)} created AIG-SC audio including erotic literature readings (\Pone{}, \Pthirtyfour{}), sensual sounds (\Pthirtyfour{}), and even sexually suggestive parody music (\Pthirtyseven{}): \pquote{If you've heard of Steel Panther, they're essentially 80s glam metal without the [subtle] innuendos, just straight up talking about what happens.
 I'll generate a lot of that type of content, parody content of different songs.}

-While most content was generated for just one modality, a few participants discussed generating multi-modal AIG-SC.
-For roleplaying, some participants use AI to visualize characters: